top of page

 botanical illustration oak

-Here on the east coast, thanks to the research and work of Dr. Doug Tallamy, many gardeners are well versed in the powers of oaks.
+Here on the East Coast, thanks to the research and work of Dr. Doug Tallamy, many gardeners are well-versed in the powers of oaks.
 Their ability to host over 500 types of insects is legendary.
 Believe it or not, oaks seem to be on an even higher plane in Texas.
-Texas has 53 species of oaks.
-Those make up 74% of the oaks in the United States.
-Holy smokes - that's a lot of oaks!
+Texas has 53 species of oaks, which make up 74% of the oaks in the United States.
+Holy smokes—that’s a lot of oaks!

-The Lady Bird Johnson Wildflower Center offers a shop and gallery centering nature.
-There you can find a piece of art speaking volumes about the strength of oaks in our world.
-Titled "Beneath and Oak in January," artist Clair Gaston created a botanical drawing of the things she found in January beneath an oak she walks by every day.
-So simple; so powerful.
+The Lady Bird Johnson Wildflower Center features a shop and gallery centered around nature.
+There, you can find a piece of art that speaks volumes about the strength of oaks in our world.
+Titled "Under the Oak, January," artist Clair Gaston created a botanical drawing of the things she found in January beneath an oak she walks by every day.
+It’s so simple yet so powerful.

 You can view more of Clair's work here.
-Many thanks to Clair for allowing me to share with you a photo of her brilliant piece.
+Many thanks to Clair for allowing me to share a photo of her brilliant piece!

 Sustainability